 Justifiably advertised as the “best BBQ you will ever taste,” the food at this festival is like no other.
 With over a dozen different rib vendors competing to see who can provide the tastiest fare, everyone’s a winner at this carnivore’s delight.

-You’ll also find plenty of family-friendly activities, great live music, craft beer tasting, and special events – one heck of a party!
+You’ll also find plenty of family-friendly activities, craft beer tasting, and special events – one heck of a party!
+They also have an incredible lineup of live music – each day holds someone different, from Steven Tyler to Pitbull to Jake Owen.

 Don’t miss out on the fireworks, either!
 They’ll go off at 9:30 pm on the last day of the festival after the music concludes.